 Tip your groomer- 20% is standard.
 If you take them a matted doodle tip more.
 The dog is matted because you aren’t brushing it frequently enough!

-- Monthly professional bath and blowout (book a standing appointment with the same person)
+- Professional bath & blowout this should start when your puppy is 12 weeks old (book a standing appointment with the same person)

 - Every third month professional haircut (book a standing appointment with the same person)